-The Company maintains an internally managed portfolio specifically tailored for its shareholders.
-Unlike the externally managed funds, this portfolio grants the Company with direct control over investment onelife.com decisions.
+The Company maintains an internally managed portfolio specifically tailored for its liquidity management and for guaranteeing clients liabilities invested in non-unit linked products.
+Unlike the externally managed funds, this portfolio grants the Company with direct control over investment decisions.
 This allows it to incorporate environmental, social and governance ("ESG") issues into its investment strategies.
-However, it is important to note that this internal portfolio is exclusively designed for its shareholders and is not marketed to its individual clients.